Thai citizenship through marriage to a Thai husband

 We’ve spoken directly to special branch about this.
 Their response is that it is essential that the Thai husband earns an income of some level and that has officially been registered with the tax department.

-We’ve found a link on the Special Branch website which also confirms this.
+We’ve found a link on the BORA website which also confirms this.
 Specifically, it says the following in Thai:

-The relevant link to the Special Branch website (in Thai only) is here
+The relevant link (in Thai only) is here:

 Initial application and interview